senhub-io/mcp-server-prtg/README.md

 **See:** [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for complete documentation

-## Usage with MCP Client
+## Usage with MCP Clients

-Configure your MCP client (e.g., Claude Desktop) to connect to MCP Server PRTG using `mcp-remote`:
+Configure your MCP Client (like Claude Desktop) to connect to MCP Server PRTG using `mcp-remote`:

 ```json
 {